dmw2166/comp-res-climate-data-sci/src/assignments/files_markdown_git.md

 1. Push your local resume repository to GitHub following the instructions.
 1. View your online resume at `http://github.com/<your github username>/resume`

-Finally, go back to the editor and add a new subsection called "Research Interests" to your `Readme.md` file.
+Finally, go back to the editor and add a new subsection called "Professional Interests" to your `Readme.md` file.
 Update your local git repository and push your changes to GitHub.
 Verify that the remote repository is updated.

 To "hand in" this part of the assignment, put a link to it in the `Readme.md` file in the next part.